Macrometacorp/tutorial-cryptotrading/README.md

 If you haven't already configure the backend, refer to the [Crypto Trading App](https://macrometa.com/docs/apps/crypto-trading).

-2. A headless frontend written in Reactjs.
+2. A headless frontend written in ReactJS.

 The UI then makes use of all the streams and the `trades` collection to show the charts and suggestions at one place.